 Professor Robert Campbell

-Professor Campbell has recently retired after five year as Pro Vice Chancellor (Academic) from the University of Bolton where he is Emeritus Professor of Philosophy.
+Professor Campbell has recently retired after five years as Pro Vice-Chancellor (Academic) of the University of Bolton where he is Emeritus Professor of Philosophy.
 As Pro Vice Chancellor his main responsibility was for the strategic academic development of the University, including quality assurance and enhancement, learning, teaching and research.
-Prior to that appointment he was for four years Director Research for the University.
+Prior to that appointment he was for four years Research Director for the University.
 As well as being a Governor of the UK College of Business and Finance, he is currently also the chair of the NHS Advisory Committee on Clinical Excellence Awards for North West; he chairs the Bolton Virtual College for Care Leavers and is a member of the Steering Committee for the National Forum for Health and Wellbeing and a Director of the Centre for Islamic Finance at University of Bolton.

 As a philosopher, his special areas of interest are in applied philosophy and he has published books and articles on business ethics, legal and social philosophy and medical ethics.
 Most recently he has authored a number of articles on health policy.

 He is a Fellow of the Royal Society of Arts, the Royal Society of Medicine and the National Forum for Health and Wellbeing.

 Professor Jane Longmore joined Southampton Solent University in November 2007 and was appointed Deputy Vice-Chancellor (Academic) in January 2010 with responsibility for learning, teaching, research and innovation.
 She is Professor of Urban History and is currently editing a British Academy-funded study of eighteenth-century Liverpool.